Our team is ready

 The AI-Enabled Human Leader

 AI can be like an exoskeleton for the mind and heart of a human leader.
 It can strengthen our cognitive powers, allowing us to process vast amounts of information swiftly and make good decisions.
-AI can help deepen our understanding of employees and team dynamics, encouraging diverse thinking and psychologically safe environments.
+However, AI can also amplify our worst tendencies if we don’t address who we are at the core.
+Relying only on AI, without doing the inner work of human development, would be like buying a top-of-the-line Ferrari while ignoring our driving skills.

 Embrace AI—But Develop Human Qualities